arossbell/ubuntu-fips-enable/README.md

 **Only Bionic and Xenial systems are supported.**

 This module will configure and install the packages from the FIPS PPA (*not FIPS-Updates*) and configure the GRUB bootloader to boot from the FIPS kernel.

+*Please note that this script is not supported by Canonical, but it is derived from the [official documentation](https://security-certs.docs.ubuntu.com/en/fips).*